 Confidentiality when, because of a small group or community, a participant might be identified on the basis of what they have said:

 When researchers collect data from a small group of people (e.g. from a small community, or a single company) there is a chance that participants could be identified by others from things they have said.
 When this is a possibility in your study, you should remind participants.

 “Because the participants for this research project have been selected from a small group of people, all of whom are known to each other, it is possible that you may be identifiable to other people on the basis of what you have said.”

 If participants will be permitted to review transcripts of their participation (e.g. after an interview).
 You should clearly explain, before their participation, to what extent they will be allowed to do so, including revising, adding, or deleting information after data has been collected.

 “After your interview, and before the data are included in the final report, you will be able to review the transcript of your interview, and to add, change, or delete information from the transcripts as you see fit.”

-If, for good reason, you choose to obtain consent from participants orally rather than by using a written consent form they read and sign, you must document the consent process and sign to indicate the process was followed, and the participant freely consented (or declined) to participate.
+If you choose to obtain oral consent from participants, rather than by asking them to sign a written / hard copy consent form, you must document the consent process in an alternative manner.
+For example, you may include the following statement in the consent form, and sign it to indicate that the process was followed, and that the participant freely consented to participate.

 “I read and explained this consent form to the participant before receiving the participant’s consent, and the participant had knowledge of its contents and appeared to understand it.”

-(Include name of participant, date, and signature of researcher.
-If possible and practical, include signature of participant.)
+(Include name or pseudonym of participant, date, and signature of researcher.)